pucheng-tan/WordFlow-wiki/Testing-Research.md

 Here is a testing plan that will encompass our software's functional requirements.
 These are acceptance tests.

+In order for us to consider our software as 'finished', each of these tests must pass.

 Scenario 00: User creates an account

 | ID: | AT 00.1 |